arista-channel/acws/docs/c_security/c03_lab.md

     ![Campus Studio](./assets/images/c03/agni/07_agni.png)

-11. Next, unplug your raspberry Pi from `Ethernet1` and into `Ethernet2` on the switch and click on `Sessions` to see if your ATD Raspberry Pi has a connection via the Wired connection.
+11. Next, click on `Sessions` to see if your ATD Raspberry Pi has a connection via the Wired connection.

     TODO: Get screenshot